 Diverting The Water

-You may not be able to seal the leak right away, especially if it’s raining and wet.
+It may not be possible to seal the cause of the leak right away, especially if it’s raining and wet.
 A roof patch will not hold in wet conditions until it’s had time to cure.

 - You need to provide a path for the water to drain.
 The easiest way to do this is by sticking a nail into the hole.
 It will attract the water to it, and allow it to funnel in one direction.

-- Place a large 19-litre bucket under the area to catch any water that drains.
+- Place a large 20 litre bucket under the area to catch any water that drains.
 Make sure the bucket is large enough in case it fills quickly.

 - Wait until the area is dry enough to seal the leaking area.